Eventually Constant and stagnating functions in non-Lindel\"of spaces: , normality, collectionwise Hausdorfness and -compactness for manifolds

-It happens that, in the world of manifolds, $\mathsf{S}(X,\R)$ and its weakenings $a\mathsf{S}(X,\R)$ and $w\mathsf{S}(X,\R)$ (see Definition \ref{def:wSaS}) have an interesting interplay with normality, collectionwise Hausdorfness and $\omega_1$-compactness.
+It happens that, in the world of manifolds, $\mathsf{S}(X)$ and its weakenings $a\mathsf{S}(X)$ and $w\mathsf{S}(X)$ (recall Definition \ref{def:wSaS}) have an interesting interplay with normality, collectionwise Hausdorfness and $\omega_1$-compactness.
 Let us first give an example.

 \begin{example}(Similar to \cite[Ex.
-5.5]{mesziguesnarrow})\\ Let $X= \LL_{\ge 0}\times\R - \omega_1\times\{0\}$.
-Then $X$ is a cwH non-normal and non-$\omega_1$-compact surface, and $\mathsf{S}(X,\R)$ holds. \end{example} Here, of course, $\omega_1$ is seen as a subspace of $\LL_{\ge 0}$.
+5.5]{mesziguesnarrow})\\ Let $X= (\LL_{\ge 0}\times\R) - (\omega_1\times\{0\})$.
+Then $X$ is a cwH non-normal and non-$\omega_1$-compact surface, and $\mathsf{S}(X)$ holds. \end{example} Here, of course, $\omega_1$ is seen as a subspace of $\LL_{\ge 0}$.
 All the properties are proved as in \cite[Ex.
-5.5]{mesziguesnarrow} except $\mathsf{S}(X,\R)$ which is proved exactly as in Example \ref{ex:pasAS}.
+5.5]{mesziguesnarrow} except $\mathsf{S}(X)$ which is proved exactly as in Example \ref{ex:pasAS}.

-\begin{q} If $M$ is a normal manifold such that $\mathsf{S}(M,\R)$ (or $a\mathsf{S}(M,\R)$, or $w\mathsf{S}(M,\R)$) hold, is then $M$ $\omega_1$-compact~? \end{q}
+\begin{q} If $M$ is a normal manifold such that $\mathsf{S}(M)$, or $a\mathsf{S}(M)$, or $w\mathsf{S}(M)$, hold, is then $M$ $\omega_1$-compact~? \end{q}

 Notice that this question asks for a partial generalization of Theorem \ref{thm:normal} (where we have $\mathsf{EC}$ instead of $\mathsf{S}$ or its weakenings).
-The next theorem is a partial answer for the $a\mathsf{S}$-version.
+The next theorem is a partial answer for the $w\mathsf{S}$-version.

 \begin{thm} Let $M$ be an $\aleph_1$-scwH manifold.
-If $w\mathsf{S}(M,\R)$ holds then $M$ is $\omega_1$-compact. \end{thm} Recall that a normal $\kappa$-cwH space is $\kappa$-scwH, so Theorem \ref{thmscwh} answers Problem \ref{prob:normal1} if the following old open problem -- which is probably more fundamental than anything done in the present paper and already appeared various times in print -- has an affirmative answer:
+If $w\mathsf{S}(M)$ holds then $M$ is $\omega_1$-compact. \end{thm} Recall that a normal $\kappa$-cwH space is $\kappa$-scwH, so Theorem \ref{thmscwh} answers Problem \ref{prob:normal1} if the following old open problem -- which is probably more fundamental than anything done in the present paper and already appeared various times in print -- has an affirmative answer:

 \begin{prob} Is every normal manifold $\aleph_1$-scwH~? \end{prob} As far as we know, there is no consistent counter-example to Problem \ref{prob:normal2}, and the answer is affirmative under {\bf V=L} or in any model obtained after forcing with a Suslin tree, see \cite{Tall:PFAforthemasses}.